wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.0.1 - Released on 13 April 2021 =
+= 1.1.0 - RELEASED ON 23 AUGUST 2021 =
-* New: Compatibility with WooCommerce 5.1.0 and WordPress 5.7
+* New: Compatibility with WooCommerce 5.5.2  and WordPress 5.8
+* Fix: small bug fixes